mattehicks/IniTmux/README.md

 # Related Projects

-If IniTmux does not suit you needs, then you can checkout these projects:
+If IniTmux does not suits your needs, then you can take a look at these projects:

 [Tmuxinator](https://github.com/tmuxinator/tmuxinator)

+# Tips

+TODO

 # Dependencies